 England - Germany

-International friendlies – Follow the Football match between England and Germany live with Eurosport.
+Follow the International friendlies live Football match between England and Germany with Eurosport.
 The match starts at 20:00 on 10 November 2017.
-Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Gareth Southgate or Joachim Löw?
+Who will come out on top in the battle of the managers: Gareth Southgate or Hans-Dieter Flick?
 Find out by following our live matchcast.

 FT: England 0-0 Germany.
 A solid result for an inexperienced Three Lions side, with five players making their debuts against the world champions.